FelixdelasPozas/transcodertomp3/readme.md

 # Description
 Music Transcoder To MP3 is a cross-platform tool to transcode music files from multiple formats (music files, audio track of video files and module files) to MP3 format.

+If you want to support this project you can do it on [Ko-fi](https://ko-fi.com/felixdelaspozas).

 ## Options
 The tool can be configured:
 * the output files can be renamed according to the input file metadata and the specified reformatting options.